Armenia–India relations: Modern history

 Indian President Sarvepalli Radhakrishnan visited the Armenian Soviet Socialist Republic in September 1964, and Prime Minister Indira Gandhi visited in June 1976.

 India recognized Armenia on 26 December 1991, three months after it declared independence from the Soviet Union.
 Diplomatic relations between India and Armenia were established on 31 August 1992.
 India opened its embassy in Yerevan on 1 March 1999.
 Armenia, which had opened an honorary consulate in April 1994, established its embassy in New Delhi in October 1999.

-Armenian Presidents Levon Ter-Petrosyan and Robert Kocharyan visited India in 1995 and 2003 respectively.
+Armenian Presidents Levon Ter-Petrosyan, Robert Kocharyan and Serzh Sargsyan visited India in 1995, 2003 and 2017 respectively.

 In 2019 after an interview with WION, Prime Minister Nikol Pashinyan has stated that Armenia supports India in the Kashmir conflict between India and Pakistan.

 Armenia signed an agreement to purchase four Swathi Weapon Locating Radars for US$40 million from India in March 2020.
 In September 2022, Armenia signed an agreement worth ₹2000 crore to purchase four batteries of Pinaka multi-barrel rocket launchers, anti-tank rockets, and various types of ammunition from India.
+Since 2022, India is also supplying anti-drone systems, ATAGS towed howitzers, TC-20 (MARG) Wheeled self-propelled howitzers, Ashwin Ballistic Missile Interceptors, and Akash air defence missiles to Armenia.